Puerto Cabezas and the Region Autonoma del Atlantico Norte, Nicaragua.

 DSC_0905.jpg

-I stopped off at this little shop, and got chatting to Nora, who took a real interest in the journey.
-I asked to take a photo of her, and she surprised me by asking if I had any photos of me and my bike.
-'Very few people will make a journey like this.
-It would be nice to remember our meeting.'
+I stopped off at this little hole-in-the-wall shop, and got chatting to Nora, who took a real interest in the journey.
+I asked to take a photo of her, and after accepting, she surprised me by asking if I had any photos of me and my bike.
+‘Very few people will make a journey like this.
+It would be nice to remember our meeting.’

 DSC_0899.jpg